 Facts and figures about our research funding

-We fund research through a variety of mechanisms, from infrastructure like our five research institutes, to grants for investigator-led programmes, projects and training fellowships.
+We fund research through a variety of mechanisms, from supporting infrastructure, including our 4 world-class research institutes, to providing grants for investigator-led programmes, projects and training fellowships.

-Our funding spans the research pipeline, and our diverse portfolio includes research into a wide variety of types of cancer.
-In 2017/18 it included £57 million for research into detecting cancer earlier, and £35 million on research into possible cancer causes and prevention.
+Our funding spans the research pipeline, and our diverse portfolio includes research into almost every aspect of cancer.
+In 2019/20 it included £86m into the fundamental biology of cancer, and £81m on research that underpins all cancers, including our network of centres and clinical trial units.

 Here you can explore in more detail how and where we fund research, and how your own work fits in.